Shippable/docs/sources/platform/visibility/single-pane-of-glass-spog.md

 <img src="/images/getting-started/search-bar.png" alt="search-bar">

-the search bar will show the list of objects matching the search text and display them as a drop-down, an item can be selected either by clicking on it or using the keyboard shortcuts to navigate to an item (up and down arrows) and using `enter` to select the item after which the item will be brought to the centre and highlighted with a yellow border.
+The search bar will show the list of objects matching the search text and display them as a drop-down, an item can be selected either by clicking on it or using the keyboard shortcuts to navigate to an item (up and down arrows) and using `enter` to select the item after which the item will be brought to the centre and highlighted with a yellow border.
 In case there are multiple instances of that object in the SPOG view then you can cycle through them by using the arrow icons on the search bar or use the keyboard shortcuts `enter` (to iterate forward) and `shift` + `enter` (to iterate backward) and each instance will be centred and highlighted.

 <img src="/images/getting-started/search-bar-item-centered.png" alt="search-bar-item-centered">

 The search bar can be closed by clicking on the `x` icon on the search bar or by using the keyboard shortcut `esc` when the search input is focus.

-optionally only objects connected to the selection can be shown by clicking on the flag icon to the right edge in the list-item, this selection can be cancelled by closing the search bar.
+Optionally only objects connected to the selection can be shown by clicking on the flag icon to the right edge in the list-item, this selection can be cancelled by closing the search bar.

 <a name="manual-build"></a>
 ##Run/pause job